 - Good financial standing with MICA.

 - Attendance at a required group advising session.

-- Individual meeting with International Affairs.
+- Individual meeting with International Education.

 - Completion of all application materials by the deadline.

 On exchange programs, MICA emphasizes academic immersion alongside regular degree-seeking students from the host country.
-Do your best to duplicate the experience of the host country student and be aware that the host institution will teach and evaluate you according to the same standards that it applies to its own students.
+Do your best to duplicate the experience of the host country student and be aware that the host institutions will teach and evaluate you according to the same standards that it applies to its own students.
 Expect to encounter different teaching styles and to have to adapt to different academic expectations.